KARC logo

 Over the years our repeater has been in several locations and has held two different callsigns.
 The VE3KBR callsign was originally a joint effort by the Kingston and Belleville clubs to set up a repeater to allow communication between Kingston and Belleville.
 It has been referred to as the Kingston Belleville Repeater.

 In 1971, the Kingston Club assembled their own repeater and put it on the air up at CFB Kingston.
-Over the years the repeater moved from there to Elrond College, the John Orr Tower, RAC Headquarters, and finally to the site provided by Highland Communications.
+Over the years the repeater moved from there to Elrond College, the John Orr Tower, RAC Headquarters, and finally to the site provided by Highland Communications(noiw GlenTel Communications).
 Over these years the repeater parts have spent a considerable time on various Amateur's workbenches for assembly, maintenance, upgrading, and testing.
 The callsign until recently was VE3KER.
 When the Quinte Club changed the call for their repeater to VE3QAR, the VE3KBR call was offered to us.

 Read the history synopsis and the Maintenance Log transcribed from the original log - kept as close as possible (ie: spelling errors, callsigns, stikethroughs, uppercase & lowercase, etc.) The Log tells the trials and tribulations of operating the repeater systems from 1971 to the present date.